Entropy-and-Channel-Aware Adaptive-Rate Semantic Communication with MLLM-Aided Feature Compensation: System Model

-The receiver consists of a signal detector, $K$ channel decoders and $K$ semantic decoders.
-We first use a linear minimum mean square error (L-MMSE) detector to recover the transmitted signal with the estimated CSI as follows:
+The receiver consists of a linear minimum mean square error (L-MMSE) detector, an InternViT backbone, and a semantic decoder.
+The L-MMSE detector is employed to recover an estimate of the transmitted symbols from the received feature maps $\textbf{Y}_{1}$.
+Using the estimated CSI $\hat{\textbf{H}}$ and the noise variance $\sigma_{n}^{2}$, the L-MMSE detection can be written as